vanlueckn/tsw-websocket-docs/Writerside/topics/Events.md

 <code-block lang="json">
 {
-    "subscribe": "pos"
+    "subscribe": "pos",
-}
+    "interval": 1000, //optional, default value is 10000 ms }
 </code-block>
 Once subscribed, the WebSocket server will periodically send you updates about the location.
 This ensures you always have the latest information at regular intervals.
+For performance reasons interval below 1000ms will be executed every <code>1000ms</code>.
+If you subscribe without any given interval, the default value of <code>1000ms</code> will be used.